US Visa Appointment Wait Time 2026: India, Canada, UAE

 Applying outside your home country is one of the most effective ways to reduce wait times, but it needs to be done carefully.
 US consulates operate independently, and appointment availability varies widely based on local demand.
 Countries with lower application volumes or better staffing often release appointments much faster than high-demand locations like India or Canada.

 However, this is not as simple as picking the nearest country.
 Some consulates are more accustomed to processing third-country nationals than others.
-Locations like the UAE or parts of Southeast Asia tend to handle such cases more efficiently, while others may scrutinize applications more closely.
-You also need to factor in travel costs, visa requirements for entering that country, and the risk that you may need to return for follow-up processing.
+Locations such as the UAE and parts of Southeast Asia tend to handle such cases more efficiently, while others may scrutinise applications more closely.

-The key point is this: applying in another country is not a shortcut, it is a strategy.
+The key point is this: applying in another country is not a shortcut; it is a strategy.
 When done correctly, it can reduce waiting time by months.
 When done without planning, it can create complications.
 Applicants who succeed here usually research multiple consulates and move quickly when they identify a faster option.

 Monitor appointment cancellations